1. Blog

 Baltimore, MD (Oct)

-When the organizers call Baltimore’s annual event a “running festival,” they mean it.
+When Baltimore calls its annual event a “running festival,” it means it.
 This celebration of Charm City features race distances from 0.05K (yes, you read that right) to 26.2 miles, with the 13.1-miler starting and finishing in Inner Harbor, the city’s popular tourist hub.
-From there, the challenging course leads runners on a tour of hilly Baltimore neighborhoods highlighted by a loop of Patterson Park and Lake Montebello, before returning to Celebration Village where festivities and post-race refreshments (including a local favorite, crab soup) await.
-Got a thing for bling?
-Runners who complete both the 5K and half marathon earn a special BaltiMORON medal.
-If you’re looking for a fun urban half or a Maryland option for your 50 States quest, Baltimore won’t leave you crabby.
+The challenging course leads runners on a tour of hilly neighborhoods highlighted by Patterson Park and Lake Montebello, before returning to Celebration Village where refreshments, live music, and your iconic Crack the Crab finisher medal await.
+Runners with a thing for bling can complete the half and 5K to earn a special Baltimoron-a-thon medal.
+As a fun urban half or a Maryland option for your 50 States quest, Baltimore won’t leave you crabby.

 Massachusetts